chandranavinn/object_detection_using_yolov5/README.md

-this is the project of object detection using Yolov5 if you want to learn yolov5 algorithm you can visit - https://github.com/ultralytics/yolov5
+<b>"This project involves implementing object detection using YOLOv5." </b>
+if you want to learn yolov5 algorithm you can visit - https://github.com/ultralytics/yolov5

 so basically to implement this project you need to download the dataset folder which contains two thing
   1. Images
   2. Annotations

-images have 3 files test train val and labels have 2 files train and val label files contain txt files and image files contain jpg files this is the required format for yolov5
+. images have 3 files test train val
+. and labels have 2 files train and val
+. label files contain Txt files and image files contain JPG files . this is the required format for yolov5
 ![image](https://github.com/chandranavinn/object_detection_using_yolov5/assets/73417896/df1b5a52-73e5-48b4-9143-666ca8c72301)
-and the dataset files are also arranged in the format of yolov5
+. and the dataset files are also arranged in the format of yolov5

 ...................................yolov5..........................................